 Senior Conservation Achievement Award - This $500.00 award is available to college bound seniors with an interest in one of the many fields of conservation.

 Earth Day: Earth Day is April 22 and each year the Conservation District observes it by providing conservation educational information.
-This year the WSWCD gave activity booklets that teach about our soils to the 125 5th grade students at Kenneth Gardner Elementary School.
+The activity booklets that teach about our soils and are distributed to local elementary schools.

 Teacher's Classroom Award - Each year the District offers an award to assist with conservation education in the classroom.
 It is available to a 6th grade class.
 The award is given to the winning teacher to be used for his or her classroom.
-The 2023 winner was Ms. Shywanna Thomas at Hemingway M B Lee Middle School Ms. Thomas's class took a very educational trip to Riverbanks Zoo in Columbia where they explored animal diversity, structural adaptations, and various animal processes.
-They completed a team based scavenger hunt and took the Conservation Around the World tour offered by the zoo.
+The 2024 winner was Ms. Stacey Bryant at Hemingway Day School Ms. Bryant's class used their award to take a trip to Hobcaw Barony in Georgetown.

 4H Camp: